Human rights in Japan: Major issues

-Article 14 of the Japanese Constitution guarantees equality between the sexes.
-The percentage of women in full-time jobs grew steadily during the 1980s and early 1990s.
-The Diet's passage of the Law for Equal Opportunity in Employment for Men and Women in 1985 is of some help in securing women's rights, even though the law is a "guideline" and entails no legal penalties for employers who discriminate (see Working women in Japan).

-Japan has a conviction rate of over 99%.
+Japan has a criminal conviction rate of over 99%.
 In several cases, courts have acknowledged confessions were forced and released those imprisoned.
 To combat this, a law was passed in 2016 requiring some interrogations to be videotaped.
 However, this only applies to people accused of serious crimes, such as murder, arson and kidnapping, which make up only 3% of cases.
 In common law countries which practice trial by jury, a high conviction rate may indicate that defendants are not receiving a fair trial.
 Sometimes Japanese prosecutors decide not to prosecute in the case of minor crimes or when there is a high possibility of innocence.

 Some Japanese researchers believe that is one of the causes of the high conviction rate in Japan.
 The prosecution rate in Japan is 33.4%.
 64.3% was not pursued.
 Japan also practices the death penalty, to which the U.N. objects, as do several prominent NGOs and the European Union (see Capital punishment in Japan).

 There is much controversy surrounding the social and legal treatment of minorities.
 Although the Japanese consider themselves to be a homogeneous people, minorities do exist, and they often suffer discrimination.
 The largest indigenous minority are the two to four million hisabetsu buraku ("discriminated communities"), descendants of the outcast communities of feudal Japan.
 Other such minorities include the Ainu, the indigenous inhabitants of northern Japan, and the people of Okinawa.
 Japan also has several hundred thousand native residents of Korean and Chinese descent who together with other foreign residents experience varying forms and degrees of discrimination.